How to Find Your Child’s Ayurvedic Dosha

 Touch and smell: A daily dry massage can help stimulate the Kapha child’s circulation.
 Use warm, stimulating aromas like eucalyptus, cinnamon, clove, or marjoram.

-Sight and colors: Surround her with bright, stimulating colors like red and orange.
-Keep her space clean and clutter-free.
+Sight and colors: Surround them with bright, stimulating colors like red and orange.
+Keep their space clean and clutter-free.

 Routines: Encourage your Kapha child to stay very active.
-Exercise is good for all children, but especially for Kapha kids who have a tendency of being inactive and love their couches.
+Exercise is good for all children, but especially for Kapha kids who have a tendency of being inactive.